deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 * Additional steps for changing from Docker to Containerd

   For each master node in turn, it will be necessary:
-  1. If the master node-group `approvalMode` is set to `Manual`, confirm the disruption:
+  1. If the master NodeGroup `approvalMode` is set to `Manual`, confirm the disruption:
      ```shell
      kubectl annotate node <master node name> update.node.deckhouse.io/disruption-approved=
      ```